 Now that Britain has entered an 11-month transition period with the EU, while the government negotiates agreements with existing EU countries, many people are left uncertain as to the ramifications of travelling to Europe after Brexit.
 Portugal for one is giving a warm Brelcome to British tourists.

-Among the most popular travel destination in Europe, Portugal receives more tourists come from the UK than any other country.
+Among the most popular travel destination in Europe, Portugal receives more tourists come from the UK than any other country, many of whom choose to hire a car.
 Will Brexit affect Britons’ holidays?
 The answer, for now, is no.

 British Tourists Are Brelcome

 “British Tourists, visitors and residents can continue to enjoy freedom of movement, travel, access to healthcare and recognising driving licenses in Portugal, as normal, until the end of the transition period, foreseen to be the 31st of December 2020,” has announced the National Tourism Authority in Portugal.

 According to the terms of the withdrawal agreement, the UK will remain part of EU and will follow its rules throughout the transition period.
 This means that both Britons and EU citizens will be able to travel to and from Europe without any change or difficulty.

 Regarding tourism, no planned holidays will be affected until the end of 2020 and all those traveling to Portugal this year can be reassured.